-A highly experienced and personable travel agent will plan your trip and ensure that your vacation is safe, versatile, and fun.
+A highly experienced and personable travel agent (itinerary design expert) will plan your trip and ensure that your vacation is safe, versatile, and fun.
 You will have the experience of a lifetime!
 See for yourself what a Costa Rica Escapes family vacation is like.

 Here’s what our travelers think about their trip: